 Brain Development in the Early Years

-Child brain development early years follows predictable yet individualised patterns.
-Understanding neurobiology helps practitioners create brainfriendly environments.
+Child brain development in the early years follows predictable yet individualised patterns.
+Understanding neurobiology helps practitioners create brain-friendly environments.

 Key neurological principles: